top of page

 Boston Avenue Methodist Church - Map

 Before heading to Boston Avenue, I passed several other churches within walking distance of each other.
-Most were closed, but one happened to be open, and people were gathered inside to pray, since Pope Francis had just passed away on April 21, 2025.
+Most were closed, but one was open, and people gathered inside to pray, as Pope Francis had just passed away on April 21, 2025.
 I finally reached the city's most famous landmark at around 4:30 PM.
 The church was built in 1929 and is considered one of the finest examples of Art Deco religious architecture in the U.S.

 Gathering Place - Map